wadud115/home-tiles-dukan/README.md

 # 🏠 Tiles Gallery

-A modern and responsive tile gallery web application built with **Next.js**.
-Users can explore premium tiles, search products, view detailed information, and manage their profiles with authentication.
+Tiles Gallery is a modern and responsive tile showcase website where users can explore different types of tiles, search for tiles, view detailed product information, and manage their profile.

 ## 🌐 Live Website